lilab-bcb/cumulus/docs/cellranger/feature_barcoding.rst

 		  - Disk space in GB needed for extracting feature count matrix
 		  - 100
 		  - 100
+		* - backend
+		  - Cloud backend for file transfer.
+Available options:

+		    - "gcp" for Google Cloud;
+		    - "aws" for Amazon AWS;
+		    - "local" for local machine.
+		  - "gcp"
+		  - "gcp"
 		* - preemptible
 		  - Number of preemptible tries
 		  - 2
 		  - 2
+		* - awsMaxRetries
+		  - Number of maximum retries when running on AWS.
+This works only when *backend* is ``aws``.
+		  - 5
+		  - 5

 Parameters used for feature count matrix extraction
 +++++++++++++++++++++++++++++++++++++++++++++++++++